Muz32/python-challenge/README.md

 -Result for the winner of the election

 Both scripts conclude by exporting their output to a text file within the relevant analysis folders.
+The data sets used in this challenge was provided by edX Boot Camps LLC.

 ** Please note:** The Python script relies on relative file references from a different folder, which may result in "File Not Found" errors during execution.
 Based on my experience with my computer, I have found out that the following prevents this issue from occuring: